tethal/rnatrix/roadmap.md

 **Flat bytecode layout:**

 - VM always operates on flat `Vec<u8>` from day one
-- Entry point is byte offset, not function object lookup
 - Functions are just labeled offsets in the bytecode
 - Execution starts at offset 0 by convention for single-file scripts